CruzHacks-2022/frontend/README.md

 - Creating a scalable application that lets us add more features that will make this app even more useful.

 ## 📖 What we learned
+- Albert:
+- Ankur:
+- Ameya:
+- Harshal:

 ## 🚀 What's next for Remedia
 We're genuinely just scratching the surface with Remedia.
-We have two
+We have two features we plan on adding:
+- Letting users take an image of their pill for search:
+- Creating a medication scheduler: